robertpeteuil/sysis/README.md

 ---

-**SYSIS is ideal for sys-admins, developers and IT Professionals who connect to dozens of systems daily and need to quickly display information for the current host.**  It displays concise info for the Host, OS and System HW without the need to run host-specific commands.
+**SYSIS provides a simple way to retrieve and display system information across multiple system types, by eliminating the need to use multiple commands that vary based on system-type.**  It is especially useful for sys-admins, developers and IT Professionals that frequently connect to multiple systems and require immediate knowledge of the current hosts info.

-It was designed with the busy professional in mind:
+It was designed for maximum productivity:
-- Simple to use (no parameters required)
+- Simple to use - it requires no parameters to use
 - Executes quickly by gathering only commonly needed information